davidPardoC/budbot/Readme.md

 go run main.go
 ```

-Or yu can use [air](https://github.com/air-verse/air) for Live reload
+Or you can use [air](https://github.com/air-verse/air) for Live reload

 ```bash
 air